 Getting Canada on the map

-“I think it’s a really sad comment on our self-loathing,” he says.
+“I think it’s a really sad comment on our self-loathing,” says Matt.
 “It’s an insecurity issue and it need not happen.
 When you go around the rest of the world… and you hear people talk about Canada, they talk about Canadians with such high regard.”

 Matt feels we have a long way to go as far as bolstering our film and television industry.
 But there are signs of change in the air, at least with respect to television.
 Hit Canadian shows such as Flashpoint, Being Erica, Rookie Blue and Corner Gas have been picked up by American broadcasters after garnering accolades in their homeland.
 The acquisitions may have had something to do with the downturn in the economy and the fact that our programs present a less expensive alternative for American networks.
 Nonetheless, it’s a reversal of the way things have traditionally worked for Canadian performers and productions, and a trend Matt hopes to see continue.